 Fashion, one of the most polluting industries

-Many sources paint an alarming image – the fashion industry is the second most polluting industry in the world, surpassed only by the oil industry.
+Many sources paint an alarming image.
+The fashion industry is the second most polluting industry in the world, surpassed only by the oil industry.
 Even though some are sceptical about the accuracy of this claim, one thing is sure.
-The fashion industry generates mountains of waste, toxic chemicals, water and soil pollution, greenhouse gasses, and it involves appalling working conditions, unfair payments, abuse, and even child labour.
+The fashion industry generates mountains of waste, toxic chemicals, water and soil pollution, greenhouse gasses, and it involves bad working conditions, unfair payments, abuse, and even child labour.
 What’s even more distressing is that almost half of the items produced worldwide are never worn.
 This leads to one garbage truck of textiles ending up in landfills or burned each second.
 So where exactly does the fashion industry stand when it comes to sustainability?

 - The fashion industry’s toll on sustainability